LeonPupier/Inception/README.md

 *42 project by Leon Pupier.*

 ## Description
 The Inception project serves as an introduction to the world of system and network administration.
-The primary objective is to create a Docker-based virtual machine capable of deploying various web services, including an Nginx web server, an FTP server, a WordPress server, and a MySQL database.
+The primary objective is to create a Docker-based virtual machine capable of deploying various web services, including an Nginx web server, a WordPress server, and a MySQL database.

 ## Prerequisites
 Before getting started, ensure that you have the following installed on your system: